kuadrat/data-slicer/README.md

 ## Installation

+`data_slicer` should run on all platforms that support python and has been shown to run on Windows, macOS ans Linux.

 The package can be installed from pypi using `pip install data_slicer`.
 It is recommended to do this from within some sort of virtual environment.
 Visit the documentation for more detailed instructions: